 Instead of applying for multiple lots, applying for a single lot can actually increase your chances of allotment in heavily oversubscribed IPOs.
 When demand exceeds, the lottery system used for retail investors often favours applicants requesting fewer shares, as it allows the allotment to be distributed more widely.

-Bidding a single lot size reduces the probability of being left out entirely in case of oversubscription.
+Bidding a single IPO lot size reduces the probability of being left out entirely in case of oversubscription.
 It works well for small retail investors aiming for at least some allocation.

 Several investors tend to apply for an IPO on the final day and even the final few hours, which increases the chances of technical errors, UPI delays, and payment failures.
 Applying early can help you reduce the risk of application rejection and allow time to correct mistakes, if any.
 Even though IPO allotment is random, early applications are less likely to face last-minute glitches.